Hydrating VS. Moisturizing: Is there really any difference?

-For most women, moisturizing morning and night is a core step in their skincare regime.
 But even if you moisturize daily, your skin could still be dehydrated.
-Here, we explain the differences between moisturizing and hydrating, and how you can create a skincare regime that’s just right for you.
+Here, we explain the differences between hydrating and moisturizing, and how you can create a skincare routine that’s just right for you.

 No matter what your skin type, hydrating is key to building a glowing complexion.
 Drinking your eight glasses a day is important, but with environmental factors, pollution and sun exposure, most of us need a topical product to keep skin truly hydrated.